-- Remaining habitats at the site comprise buildings, bare ground, ephemeral short/perennial vegetation, improved grassland, tall ruderal vegetation, non-native hedgerows, scattered trees and scrub.
-They are common and widespread in the locality and are considered to be of ecological value within the immediate vicinity of the site.
-However, they do have potential to support protected species groups viz. bats, breeding birds and widespread reptiles (see below). - The site provides an important secondary and supporting role to the network of ecological receptors surrounding it, primarily by providing wildlife corridors for species moving across the urban-rural fringe into Lancing Strategic Gap and north towards the South Downs National Park. - A range of UK BAP habitats/species are present or have potential to be present within the site.
-BAP habitats/species are not necessarily rare, but under the National Planning Policy Framework (NPPF) 2012 and the Natural Environment and Rural Communities (NERC) Act 2006 are all of principal importance for biodiversity and are of material consideration in the planning process.
-None of the BAP habitats or populations of BAP species currently present on-site are considered as notable or exceptional examples of their type. - Further surveys are recommended for winter and breeding birds, roosting and foraging bats, widespread species of reptile, badgers, terrestrial and aquatic invertebrates, native and non-native (invasive) aquatic plants, water vole and great crested newts.
-Details on further surveys, along with mitigation measures to minimise any adverse impacts on retained woodland/tree habitat, breeding birds, the network of ditches/streams and through the use of artificial lighting and accidental spreading of invasive plant species are presented in Section 5 of this report. - The development presents opportunities to improve the site for wildlife, and ecological considerations should be an integral part of masterplanning.
+- Approximately 75% of the site is open farmland.
+Overall, it is considered to be of ecological value within a local context only due to the relatively low diversity of habitat types present and the dominance of arable fields, which are typically a habitat of limited ecological value.
+However, these farmland habitats do have potential to support species protected under UK and European legislation (see below).
+Two nationally scarce arable plants are also present - broad-leave spurge and spreading hedge parsley, the latter being a county rarity and UK BAP species. - The site provides an important secondary and supporting role to the network of ecological receptors surrounding it, primarily by providing wildlife corridors for species moving across the urban-rural fringe into Sompting Strategic Gap and north towards the South Downs National Park. - A range of UK BAP habitats/species are present or have potential to be present within the site.
+BAP habitats/species are not necessarily rare but under the National Planning Policy Framework (NPPF) 2012 and the Natural Environment and Rural Communities (NERC) Act 2006 are all of principal importance for the conservation of biodiversity and are of material consideration in the planning process.
+None of the BAP habitats or populations of BAP species currently known to be present on-site are considered as notable or exceptional examples of their type. - Further surveys are recommended for breeding birds, roosting and foraging bats, widespread species of reptile, badgers, invertebrates, arable plants, water vole and great crested newts.
+Details on further surveys, along with mitigation measures to minimise any adverse impacts on retained woodland/hedgerow/tree habitat, associated with arable and invasive plant species, and through the use of artificial lighting are presented in Section 5 of this report. - The potential development of the site presents opportunities to improve it for wildlife; ecological considerations should be an integral part of masterplanning.
 Proposals for compensation and enhancement measures are provided in Section 5 of this report.
-These include, amongst other thing, the use of Sustainable Drainage Systems including ponds and biodiverse green roofs, tree/scrub/hedgerow planting, landscape planting of recognised wildlife value, and artificial nesting/roosting opportunities for birds and bats.
+These include, amongst other thing, the use of Sustainable Drainage Systems including ponds, rain gardens and biodiverse green roofs, tree/scrub/hedgerow planting, landscape planting of recognised wildlife value, and artificial nesting/roosting opportunities for birds and bats.